topspin/topspin-wordpress/readme.txt

 = All Topspin Offers must have the Offers API checkbox marked. = Offers without this marked will not show up in the plugin.

-= It is highly suggested that all Offer images are setup to be the same size for any particular Store Page. = This is to ensure that the Buy Buttons for each product line up correctly.
-In an effort to create the most versatile default template, we haven't forced the Offers into tables or forced image resizing with Javascript but feel free to do so yourself.
-In future updates we will be including phpthumb and the ability to normalize the size of the Offer images on the fly.
+= It is highly suggested that all Offer images are setup to be the same size for any particular Store Page if using the Standard Template. =
+This is to ensure that the Buy Buttons for each product line up correctly in the Standard Template.
+In an effort to create the most versatile default template, we haven't forced the Offers into tables in the Standard Template or forced image resizing with Javascript but feel free to do so yourself.
+In future updates we may be including phpthumb and the ability to normalize the size of the Offer images on the fly.

 We also suggest the use of the following additional plugins to maximize performance and functionality of this plugin, and your site as a whole: